cstb/citygml-energy/doc/guidelines/Guidelines_EnergyADE.md

 </energy:UsageZone>
 ```
+#### UsageZoneType and CurrentUseValue
+The attribute `UsageZoneType` allows the categorization of the `UsageZone` in different single usages, related to occupancy profile and the associated hvac operation requirements.

+Its type `CurrentUseValue` is a extendable hierarchical CodeList which is online available ([CurrentUse online registrery][]).
+Its first and second level elements are:

+- commerce and services
+	- Office
+	- Institutional
+	- Private Services
+	- trade
+- industrial
+	- Factory
+	- Laboratory
+- residential
+	- residence for communities

+#### HeatExchangeType
+The type `HeatExchangeType` characterizes the contributions of the different types
+of heat or cool exchange (convective, radiant and latent) through its attributes `convectiveFraction`,
+`radiantFraction`, `latentFraction` and the total emitted energy value `totalValue` at nominal conditions.

+For cool exchanges, the `totalValue` will be a negative number.

 ### BuildingUnit

-The `BuildingUnit` is an object introduced in the Energy ADE to define the ownership types
+The `BuildingUnit` is an object introduced in the Energy ADE mainly to hold ownership information
 of a single usage zone for building usage analyses or energy demand calculation.

 A `BuildingUnit` is a part of a single `UsageZone` which can be defined as a subdivision of
 a `Building` with its own lockable access from the outside or from a common area (i.e. not
 from another `BuildingUnit`), which is atomic, functionally independent, and may be separately
 sold, rented out, inherited, etc (source: INSPIRE Data Specification Buildings, v3.0, p.29).

 A `BuildingUnit` is related to one or more occupant entities, such as a dwelling or a workplace.
 Owner information attributes (as `ownerName` and `ownershipType`) are specified in this class.
-It
+Its further optional attributes are `numberOfRooms`, `floorArea` and `energyPerformanceCertification`.
-inherits from class `_CityObject`.
-The `BuildingUnit` may also be related to an address.
+The `BuildingUnit` may also be related to one or more addresses.
+It inherits from class `_CityObject`.

 The following XML example describes a `BuildingUnit` of 2 rooms of 40m² in total owned by
 a private person (`OccupantPrivate`) called “Lilli’s Donuts” (`Occupants` and `Facilities` are